jorop/landscaping-docs/docs/mapbox.md

 # Mapbox

 With the extension [Landscaping Mapbox](https://www.unrealengine.com/marketplace/en-US/product/landscaping-mapbox) heightmap tiles from Mapbox can easily be imported.
-Therefore only the extents (bounding box) of the area must be pasted into the [DTM import Options](heights?id=import-area-optional) dialog.
+Therefore only the extents of the area to import must be selected in the [DTM Import Options](heights?id=import-area-optional) dialog.
+(In UE4 the extents (bounding box) of the area must be pasted into the [DTM Import Options](heights?id=import-area-optional) dialog).
 The heightmaps will be downloaded automatically and the Landscape / World Composition / World Partition will be created.

 ## Setup and Import

 1. Enable the plugin in the Plugins Tab (`Edit -> Plugins`)
 2. Please make sure to provide your Mapbox API key in `Project Settings -> Plugins -> Landscaping Mapbox`.
-3. Open Landscaping plugin in the Toolbar (UE4) or in the `Window` Menu (UE5)
+3. Open Landscaping plugin from the Toolbar
 ![Landscaping Mapbox](_media/ue4_landscaping_dtm_huge.jpg)
 4. Click on `Options` next to `DTM Import Options`

+> In UE5 you can directly select the area in the `DTM Import Options` and do not have to copy-paste the values from the browser

 5. Click on `Show Map` on the top right corner -> a browser window with the map of the world will open
 6. Make a bounding box with the rectangle tool from the left hand side
 7. Copy - Paste the coordinates from the address after the # into the `Corners as bounding box` input field - the approximate area, which will be imported will appear on the top left corner.
 (Please do not import areas greater than a couple of thousand square kilometers, Unreal Engine needs about 20 GB RAM per 1000 km² landscape).
-8. Close the `Options for DTM Import` dialog
+8. Close the `DTM Import Options` dialog
 9. Hit `Import`

 > See also [DTM Import Options](heights?id=import-area-optional)

+## Import Satellite data

+After heightdata is imported, click on `Add Satellite Image` and a dialog appears asking you to automatically download from mapbox.
+See also [Satellite](satellite?id=satellite)

+## Import Vector Tiles

+When importing weightmaps or roads, railtracks, rivers etc. you will be asked if you want to download Vector data from Mapbox after clicking `Select`.

 ## Settings